ICD/ITKE RESEARCH PAVILLON 2014-15

-The Institute for Computational Design (ICD) and the Institute of Building Structures and Structural Design (ITKE) continue their series of research pavilions with the new ICD/ITKE Research Pavilion 2014-15 at the University of Stuttgart.
+The Institute for Computational Design and Construction (ICD) and the Institute of Building Structures and Structural Design (ITKE) continue their series of research pavilions with the new ICD/ITKE Research Pavilion 2014-15 at the University of Stuttgart.
 These building prototypes explore application potentials of novel computational design, simulation and fabrication processes in architecture.
 The pavilion was developed at the intersection of the two institute’s research fields and their collaborative teaching in the context of the interdisciplinary and international ITECH MSc program.
 This prototypical project is the result of one and a half years of development by researchers and students of architecture, engineering and natural sciences.

 The design concept is based on the study of biological construction processes for fiber-reinforced structures.
 These processes are relevant for applications in architecture, as they do not require complex formwork and are capable of adapting to the varying demands of the individual constructions.
 The biological processes form customized fiber-reinforced structures in a highly material-effective and functionally integrated way.
 In this respect the web building process of the diving bell water spider, (Agyroneda Aquatica) proved to be of particular interest.
 Thus the web construction process of water spiders was examined and the underlying behavioral patterns and design rules were analyzed, abstracted and transferred into a technological fabrication process.